lit/lit/README.md

 2. If an instance exists, check that it's from the same `Template` as this `TemplateResult`

-3. If the instance from the same `Template`, remove it's content from `container`
+3. If the instance is from the same `Template`, remove its content from `container`.

-4. If an instance doesn't exist, create on from the `Template`:
+4. If an instance doesn't exist for the node, create one from the `Template`:

     1. Clone the `Template`'s `<template>` contents.